mnemnion/orb/doc/md/Orbit/link.md

 local Node = require "espalier/node"
 ```
 ```lua
 local Li, li = u.inherit(Node)
 ```
 ## Transformers

 ### toMarkdown

   Our Markdown link parser will need to be moderately sophisticated,
-and soon, to deal with internal links\.
+and soon, to deal with internal links.

-For now we are more limited in our pattern recognition\.
+For now we are more limited in our pattern recognition.

 ```lua
 function Li.toMarkdown(link)